loulei/VisNow-Simple/README.md

  - Network creation support
  - Multifunctional modules
  - Module-Object-Interface connection

 More information and download of binary installers at project webpage:

       http://visnow.icm.edu.pl

+To build VisNow Simple clone the repository to your local hard drive and run 'ant' in root direcory of the cloned repo.

+VisNow Simple requires Java3D v1.5.2  and Java Advanced Imaging libraries to run.
+Use JRE 1.6 for best stability.